NatLibFi/qvain-js/README.md

 $ npm run build
 ```

-... it will build and package files into `./dist`.
+... it will build and bundle files into `./dist`.
 The contents of this directory is what your production web server should serve.

 ## Releasing a version